 Three steps to help you get cheap textbooks, plus some unconventional ways to get textbooks at an ultra-low cost – or even free.

-1. Know which books you (actually) need
+1. Know which textbooks you (actually) need

-Start by listing all required textbooks for your courses, and do it as early as possible.
+Start by listing all required textbooks for your college courses, and do it as early as possible.
 If you know which books you need in advance, you can buy when prices are low after a semester ends.
 You can also avoid last-minute express shipping fees and get combined shipping and higher order total discounts.

 |“I start looking for textbooks as soon as the previous semester is over to see if I need to plan to pay bookstore price or if there will be a cheaper option.”